How to Calculate Cost Per Serving for Any Meal

 Use the Calculator

 Don't want to do this manually for every meal?
-Our Cost Per Serving Calculator lets you add ingredients, enter package prices, and get an instant cost breakdown.
-You can also use the Meal Cost Calculator for a full meal overview.
+Our Cost Per Serving Calculator lets you enter a total cost and number of servings for an instant result.
+For a full ingredient-by-ingredient breakdown, use the Meal Cost Calculator.